Waltertpan/RedBlueSecurityEngineer_June_8_2021/BlueTeam.md

   - **Vulnerability Mitigated**: enumeration
   - **Reliability**: High reliability in detecting port scan attempts
 ![PortScanMonitor](/Images/PortScanMonitor.png)
-  - **Explaination**: The detected the number of individual packets sent from 1 host in a short amount of time indicates a port scan has occurred.
+  - **Explanation**: The detected the number of individual packets sent from 1 host in a short amount of time indicates a port scan has occurred.
 ![PortScanOccured](/Images/PortScanOccured.png)

 #### Brute Force Monitor